 The Dean of Student Affairs is vested with the authority over student conduct by the Board of Trustees or President.
-The Dean of Student Affairs appoints a Chief Conduct Officer, the Associate Dean of Student Affairs, to oversee and manage the student conduct process.
-The Dean of Student Affairs and Associate Dean of Student Affairs may appoint administrative hearing and appeals officers as deemed necessary to efficiently and effectively supervise the student conduct process.
+The Dean of Student Affairs serves as the Chief Conduct Officer and oversees and manages the student conduct process.
+The Dean of Student Affairs and may appoint administrative hearing and appeals officers as deemed necessary to efficiently and effectively supervise the student conduct process.

-The Associate Dean of Student Affairs or designee will assume responsibility for the investigation of an allegation of misconduct to determine if the complaint has merit.
+The Dean of Student Affairs or designee will assume responsibility for the investigation of an allegation of misconduct to determine if the complaint has merit.